puzzle/ansible-training/slides/ansible-techlab/puzzle-demo.md

   failed_when: " 'error' in output.stdout"
 ```

-- Use «changed_when» to define a as «changed»
+- Use `changed_when` to define a task as «changed»

 <!-- .slide: class="master-content" > -->

 Note:
-Nicht nur in Templates sind when Condiations möglich
+Nicht nur in Templates sind `when` Conditions möglich

 ***